AFL salary cap: Success of the cap

 The VFL/AFL's salary cap has been quite successful in terms of parity: since the cap was introduced in 1987, each of the 17 teams have reached the Grand Final, and 14 teams have won the premiership.

-Another major statistic in regards to the success of the VFL/AFL's cap is that the three richest and most successful clubs, Carlton, Collingwood and Essendon, who won 41 of the premierships between them from 75 Grand Finals in the 90 seasons between 1897 and 1986 (83.3% of all Grand Finals for a 45.6% premiership success rate), have only won six of the premierships between them from twelve Grand Finals in the 36 seasons since (32.4% of all Grand Finals for a 16.2% premiership success rate).
+Another major statistic in regards to the success of the VFL/AFL's cap is that the three richest and most successful clubs, Carlton, Collingwood and Essendon, who won 41 of the premierships between them from 75 Grand Finals in the 90 seasons between 1897 and 1986 (83.3% of all Grand Finals for a 45.6% premiership success rate), have only won seven of the premierships between them from thirteen Grand Finals in the 39 seasons since (33.3% of all Grand Finals for a 17.9% premiership success rate).
 Carlton have also not won the premiership since 1995, the third-longest premiership drought in the competition.

-Of note in this regard is that Sydney, who mostly struggled in the 50 seasons between 1946 and 1995 (1946 to 1981 as South Melbourne), making the finals on just four occasions in that time (a finals success rate of 8%), had not won a premiership since 1933 and had not appeared in a Grand Final since 1945, have qualified for the finals in 23 of the 27 seasons since (a finals success rate of 86%), playing in six Grand Finals, and winning the premiership in 2005 and 2012.
+Of note in this regard is that Sydney, who mostly struggled in the 50 seasons between 1946 and 1995 (1946 to 1981 as South Melbourne), making the finals on just four occasions in that time (a finals success rate of 8%), had not won a premiership since 1933 and had not appeared in a Grand Final since 1945, have qualified for the finals in 26 of the 31 seasons since (a finals success rate of 85%), playing in seven Grand Finals, and winning the premiership in 2005 and 2012.